 Cash flow is the lifeblood of any small business.
 Whilst we spend and work hard on generating revenue every month to boost the bottom line, one of the easiest things we can do as a small business is to maximise the tax deductions available to us at the end of financial year.
 Remember, the higher the deductions, the less tax payable.
 Here we are going to highlight 3 tips for maximising asset-related tax deductions for small business through depreciation and instant asset write-off.

-So often we see small business that have been operating for years with an out of date depreciation schedule, or sometimes with no depreciation schedule at all.
+So often we see small businesses that have been operating for years with an out of date depreciation schedule, or sometimes with no depreciation schedule at all.
 A depreciation schedule reports the deductions available each year for the depreciation of any building works, business fit-out and included business assets.

 Sometimes businesses are using an inventory list they inherited from a previous owner.
 This is not ideal as the previous owner will have already depreciated the assets as aggressively as possible before sale.
 In this case, businesses should have a quantity surveyor complete a new and up to date depreciation schedule with new effective lives and asset values to maximise the depreciation still available.

 Some businesses rely on their accountant to ensure depreciation is accounted for, however accountants are not qualified to estimate construction costs or assign new effective lives and values to second-hand plant and equipment items.
-Without an up to date depreciation schedule prepared by a quantity surveyor, deductions for depreciation will not be maximised for the business owner.
+Without an up to date depreciation schedule prepared by a quantity surveyor, deductions for depreciation will not be maximised for the small business owner.

 Construction and assets for small businesses can be very different to those we see in residential homes, and for the best results we recommend using a depreciation specialist.

 Not all quantity surveyors are depreciation specialists.
 Depreciation specialists must also be registered tax agents with the Tax Practitioners Board.
-A specialist will be able to more accurately value assets, assign effective lives, utilise low cost and low value pooling and immediate write-off provisions to more aggressively claims.
+A specialist will be able to more accurately value assets, assign effective lives, utilise low cost and low value pooling and immediate write-off provisions to more aggressively claim.
 All of this can make thousands of dollars difference to the deductions reported at the end of financial year.

 Small businesses work hard all year to maximise revenue and keep expenses down.
 Failing to maximise the deductions available for depreciation and asset write-off just leaves money on the table for the ATO, straight from the pockets of our small businesses.